firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://sslbl.abuse.ch/blacklist/sslipblacklist.csv).

-The last time downloaded was found to be dated: Thu May 28 23:45:07 UTC 2015.
+The last time downloaded was found to be dated: Fri May 29 00:15:07 UTC 2015.

 The ipset `sslbl` has **345** entries, **345** unique IPs.